sdholakiya/container-repo/README.md

 - AWS CLI configured with appropriate credentials
 - Terraform v1.0.0 or higher
-- An existing k3s cluster running on EC2
+- An existing k3s cluster running on EC2 in private subnets
 - AWS SSM access to the k3s master node

 ## Project Structure